databio/markmeld/docs/target_factories.md

 #### 2.2.
 Write functions to call

 The factory function name must correspond to what you specify in `setup.py` in the entry points above.
-These functions must take a Python `dict` object as sole parameter, and must return a `targets` object.
+These functions must take exactly 2 arguments.
+The first is a Python `dict` object representing variables configuring this factory, the second is the parent config file object.
+The function must return a `targets` object.
 The `dict` object provided will be any additional variables given by the user in `_markmeld.yaml`, which is how users can parameterize the factory.
 For example:

 ```yaml
 target_factories: